Amaya Lujambio Goizueta, PhD

 Cancer Precision Medicine Retreat -- Session 5: Amaia Lujambio

-Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
-In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.
+Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device, biotechnology companies, and other outside entities to improve patient care, develop new therapies and achieve scientific breakthroughs.
+In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their outside financial relationships.

-Below are financial relationships with industry reported by Dr. Lujambio Goizueta during 2022 and/or 2023.
+Below are financial relationships with industry reported by Dr. Lujambio Goizueta during 2024 and/or 2025.
 Please note that this information may differ from information posted on corporate sites due to timing or classification differences.

-• University of Pittsburgh
+• Yale University

 • La Caixa

-• University of Pennsylvania
+• University Of Pittsburgh

-• Algen
+• Mineco

 Mount Sinai's faculty policies relating to faculty collaboration with industry are posted on our website.
 Patients may wish to ask their physician about the activities they perform for companies.